cpp-lln-lab/bidspm/demos/vismotion/README.md

 ```

 In case you get some errors when installing the submodules you might have to
-initialise them manually, and update your dataset with that update
+initialize them manually, and update your dataset with that update

 ```bash
 cd code/CPP_SPM